Former police officer arrested for allegedly planning mass shooting at New Orleans festival - Local News 8

 Deputies recovered a handgun and about 200 rounds of ammunition from Gillum’s hotel room, the sheriff’s office said.
 Gillum is being held in the Okaloosa County Jail pending extradition to Louisiana.

+Louisiana State Police said it is investigating the case in coordination with the FBI, and declined to share more details “to avoid compromising the investigation.”

+“At this time, there are no known direct threats to any festivals in Louisiana,” Louisiana State Police Sgt.
+Ross Brennan said in a statement.

-New Orleans Mayor Helena Moreno did not discuss details about Gillum’s arrest, which her office described as a “potential threat suspect in Florida,” but praised the “tremendous coordination” by law enforcement agencies.
+New Orleans Mayor Helena Moreno did not discuss details about Gillum’s arrest, which her office described as “the arrest of a potential threat suspect in Florida,” but praised the “tremendous coordination” by law enforcement agencies.

 “This level of coordination extended to law enforcement agencies in multiple states from North Carolina to Florida.
 This is where urgent collaboration and cooperation pays off,” Moreno said in a statement.

 The New Orleans Police Department and the Orleans Parish Sheriff’s Office referred questions to state police and the FBI.
-CNN has reached out to the FBI and Louisiana State Police for comment.
+CNN has reached out to the FBI for comment.

 Okaloosa County Sheriff Eric Aden said Wednesday’s arrest, “highlights how technology like FLOCK and strong partnerships between agencies can help prevent potential violence and bring wanted fugitives into custody safely before a tragedy could occur.”